SangeethaKannas/fullstack-training/questions/common-interview-questions.md

 33:Since both promise and setTimeout is async function which will execute first if both is available in queue at time T.
 34:what is job queue
-35:ES6 feature - What is arrow function and when we have to use it, How it is different from normal function 36:What is Pure component
+35:ES6 feature - What is arrow function and when we have to use it, How it is different from normal function 37:What is Middleware
-37:What is Middleware
-38:Explain about Redux architecture
 39:What is Modular design pattern
 40:What is CORS issue
-41:How to improve web performance and how will you optimize code 42:How to design a chat system
+41:How to improve web performance and how will you optimize code
-43:How to design a listing page like amazon
-44:How to design a search box
-45:How to design carousal
-46:What is props and Can we change props value
-47:How will communicate between parent to child and vice versa